Apostille USA

 When requesting an Apostille in person in California, it is essential to be aware of the required fees and procedures for a smooth and efficient process.
 Here are some key points to keep in mind:

 1. Visit the Sacramento office for same-day service when requesting an Apostille in person.
+Please note that the process may differ depending on your location, such as if you are outside California or in another country.

 2. Bring a cover sheet with country information when submitting documents for an Apostille in person.